dequelabs/cauldron/.github/ISSUE_TEMPLATE/accessibility_violation.md

 <!-- Select any / all that apply by putting an `x` in the `[ ]` like so `[x]` -->

-- [ ] Exists in Production
 - [ ] Discovered during VPAT
-- [ ] Discovered by Customer <!-- Provide link to customer ticket below -->
 - [ ] Found using NVDA
 - [ ] Found using Chrome Screen Reader
 - [ ] Found with special configuration <!-- Specify the additional config below -->